Based on Janet Hunter, The Emergence of Modern Japan (Routledge, 1989)

 By the end of the Meiji period control was focused in a highly centralized state whose functions were carried out through Western style political, administrative and judicial institutions operating in the name of the emperor.
 Western style armed forces upheld the position of the Japanese state at home and abroad.
 Western style financial institutions, infrastructure, and factory-based industry were promoted to provide the requisite economic foundations for international strength.
 A highly efficient education system served the aims of the state.
 Japan had already been victorious in two major wars, against China in 1894-5 and Russia in 1904-5; she was a world power and possessor of colonies.7

 At the accession of the new government, Japan was a heavily fractured society.
 Political power was concentrated among the samurai, with the rest of society essentially powerless; and for all individuals, the domain mattered much more than the nation.
 The first acts of the new government were aimed at establishing a new national identity among the Japanese.
 Taking back control of the domains was an early step.
 The Tokugawa domains had been confiscated, but many other domains remained in the control of their daimyo.
 These domains were targeted in 1869, when the government invited the daimyo to “return lands and government to the emperor.”
 Each daimyo acknowledged imperial control of his domain, and was appointed governor of the domain in return.
 In 1871 the domains were reorganized into prefectures whose governors won appointment by merit.
 Many of the samurai were made redundant by this reorganization, and they were further undermined by the restructuring of the army.
-The soldiers in the new army were conscripts drawn from all segments of society, so the samurai no longer had a monopoly on violence.
+The soldiers in the new army were conscripts drawn from all segments of society, so the samurai no longer had a monopoly on warfare.
 Nevertheless, the government continued to pay the samurai’s stipends until 1876, when it converted them into one-time payments.
 The caste system was officially abolished in 1872.

 A new structure for the government was adopted only after extensive deliberations.
 European governments were studied to discover which institutions appeared to work best, and legal scholars were consulted.
 The style of government that was eventually chosen contained European elements but was nonetheless thoroughly Japanese.